 Foreign documents must be legalized (authenticated) and in Dutch, English, French or German.
-For information about legalizing documents and translation, read how to prepare supporting documents for Dutch visa and permit applications.
+For information about legalizing documents and translation, read how to prepare supporting documents for Dutch visa applications.

 You have to complete the form called Application for Verification against EU Law (certificate of lawful residence).
 You can download the form here.